unclechu/xlib-keys-hack/README.md

   and resets keyboard layout to first layout;
 - Moving focus to another window resets keyboard layout to first layout, turns off caps lock mode and third-level mode;
+- `Right Alt` works as resetter to all of modes (third-level shift, caps lock) and resets keyboard layout to first layout;
 - Notifying my XMobar FIFO PIPE about third-level modificator, `Num Lock` and `Caps Lock` state to make indicators of these on panel
   ([see here for more details](https://github.com/unclechu/xmonadrc/blob/master/xmobar-cmd.sh)).